Chestnut Oak Tree

 - Latin Name- Quercus Montana Hardy Planting Zone-7-10 Mature Height- 60-70 ft Width- 60-70 Sun or Shade- Full Sun

 - THIS PLANT CAN NOT SHIP TO THE FOLLOWING STATES:

 Chestnut Oak Tree - Quercus prinus

 The tree is often recognized with the long, dark V-shaped trenches in the light gray bark.
-The leaves are wide and flat with round and grooved teeth.
-They are easily identified by the leathery texture of the leaf.
-The underside of the leaf is a greenish color compared to the white bellies of other Oak species.
-One of the interesting things about this tree is that it is durable enough for furniture making.
+The leaves are broad and flat with round and grooved teeth.
+They are easily identified by the leathery texture of the blade.
+The underside of the blade is a greenish color compared to the white bellies of other Oak species.
+One of the exciting things about this tree is that it is durable enough for furniture making.
 It also made an excellent fuel source for families in Ohio that had iron stoves for their primary source of heat through the winter.
-The wood was often used to fuel massive coal stoves that heated homes for years.
+The wood was often used to fuel large coal stoves that heated homes for years.
 Many birds, squirrels, deer and other animals like the Black Bear enjoy the acorns produced by the Chestnut Oak Tree.
 It is a vital source of nutrition for local Ohio wildlife.
 The acorns do not have the usual cap around the fruit like seen in most tree species.
 Instead, it is characterized by the even rows of scales on the fruit.